 Fishermans Bend is Australia’s largest urban renewal project covering approximately 480 hectares in the heart of Melbourne.
-Fishermans Bend will consist of five precincts across two municipalities – the City of Melbourne and the City of Port Phillip – and connect Melbourne's CBD to the bay.
+Fishermans Bend consists of five precincts across two municipalities – the City of Melbourne and the City of Port Phillip – and connects Melbourne's CBD to the bay.

-The Fishermans Bend Framework is now released, providing a plan for parks, schools, roads, transport and community facilities and services to ensure the livability of the precinct as it grows over the next 30 years.
+The transformation of Fishermans Bend is guided by the Fishermans Bend Framework; a plan for parks, schools, roads, transport and community facilities and services to ensure liveability as the precinct grows over the next 30 years.
 The Framework is supported by a suite of evidence-based research reports, strategies and plans and its development benefited from more than 12 months of engagement with community and other stakeholders.

-The Fishermans Bend Development Board has been established to guide the planning and development of this landmark project for Melbourne and is supported by the Fishermans Bend Taskforce, comprising members from the Department of Environment, Land, Water and Planning, the City of Melbourne, the City of Port Phillip, and Development Victoria.
+The Fishermans Bend Development Board guides the planning and development of this landmark project for Melbourne and is supported by the Fishermans Bend Taskforce, comprising members from the Department of Environment, Land, Water and Planning, the City of Melbourne, the City of Port Phillip and the Victorian Planning Authority.

 Page last updated: 11/01/2019